ekomsSavior/PHISH_HUNTER_PRO/README.md

 Phish Hunter PRO is for **legal and ethical use only**.

-Only run this tool against sites you have permission to test.
+Use this tool only on domains you have permission to investigate.

-By using this software, you agree to take full responsibility for any actions performed and acknowledge that the author is not liable for misuse.
+By using this software, you accept full responsibility for its use and release the author from all liability related to misuse.

 ---

 ## AUTHOR

-Created with intent, precision, and purpose by:
+Created with intent, precision, and purpose by

-ek0ms savi0r
+**ek0ms savi0r** – https://github.com/ekomsSavior